DotDevLB/Elegant-Me-Dashboard/README.md

 - **Frontend:** React - Utilized for its efficiency in creating interactive UIs.
 - **Backend:** Spring Boot - Chosen for its ability to rapidly develop production-ready backend services.
-- **Database:** [Specify database, e.g., MySQL, MongoDB] - For storing and managing application data.
+- **Database:** PosgreSQL - For storing and managing application data.

 ## Getting Started